MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

 It's crucial to ensure that holograms are aligned as precisely as possible.
 If holograms are misaligned, your instructions may show actions at incorrect locations, which can result in operator confusion or damage to parts.

+## How does anchoring work?

+Dynamics 365 Guides uses a single anchor per guide.
+It can be a digital (holographic) anchor or a physical anchor (QR code or circular code) that you print.

+When an operator places the holographic anchor or scans the physical anchor, Dynamics 365 Guides creates a virtual in-world reference frame at that location.
+All the holograms included in the guide are located in space relative to that virtual reference frame.

+If the holographic anchor is repositioned or the QR/circular code is rescanned, the reference frame is reset to match the updated digital or physical position of the anchor.
+Because HoloLens knows and remembers the space around the operator, it can remember the reference frame of a guide so operators don’t need to place the holographic anchor again or scan again.

 ## Three ways to anchor a guide